 Volunteers and staff teams who served today included the Hospitality Team, the Security Team, a member of the Nursing Team, our Lead Program Coordinator, our Resource/Program Coordinator, the Survey of Needs volunteer, and others.
 All volunteers and staff are named in the attached photos.
 Not pictured are custodial volunteer Teresa Harris and bathroom monitor Aaron Cook.
 These teams and staff comprise the selected Welcome Center Team.

 Our Welcome Center Team!

 Sister MacCanon and Katy Doss, Lead Program Coordinator.

 Sister MacCanon eloquently expressed her gratitude.
 “We thank the hundreds of people who made the opening of this Welcome Center possible,” she said.
 “Here people in crisis will find real help with their situations.”

 Security Team, left to right: Roman James, Karen Dubis, Raymond Woods, Dale Wilburn, and Carol Starr.

-For now, guests are served in the Welcome Center on a referral basis only on Mondays and Wednesdays.
+For now, guests are served in the Welcome Center on Mondays and Wednesdays.
 For more information about the Welcome Center or for consideration call 414-404-0600.